1 Libraries

 (Decreasing illumination after full moon)

-Ecologically, these categories can help determine whether capuchin monkeys adjust their sleeping behavior, such as height in the canopy or site exposure, in response to the amount of ambient nocturnal light.
+Ecologically, these categories can help determine whether capuchinn monkeys adjust their sleeping behavior, such as height in the canopy or site exposure, in response to the amount of ambient nocturnal light.

 moon <- moon %>%